objcio/articles/swift-functions.md

 ### Inout Parameters

-With inout parameters, you have the ability to manipulate external variables:
+With inout parameters, you have the ability to manipulate external variables (aka pass by reference):

 ```swift
 var name1 = "Mr. Potato"